KlabautermannSW/axisPush/README.md

 #### path

-The image to be read from the camnera.
+The image to be read from the camera.
 This needs complete path and filename starting from the root directory of your axis camera.

 Example: